themattinthehatt/behavenet/docs/source/adv_user_guide.slurm.rst

 Slurm Job Submission
 ====================

-Using Behavenet with Slurm is simple: given the slurm submission information in a premade .sh file, test-tube will automatically submit all of the jobs for a given grid search with those slurm settings (see Introduction/Grid searching with test-tube for more details).
+Using Behavenet with Slurm is simple: given the slurm submission information in a premade .sh file, test-tube will automatically submit all of the jobs for a given grid search with those slurm settings (see :ref:`Grid searching with test tube<user_guide.intro>` with test-tube for more details).

 Steps
 ------